USCIS quarantines: when will offices be opened and what services will be available

 Visitors entering the room should wear masks or other coatings on their faces covering their mouth and nose.
 You may be asked to take off the mask briefly to confirm your identity or take a photo.
 At the facilities, marking and signs reminiscent of social distance will be made.

 It is recommended that you bring your own ballpoint pens with black or blue ink.

 More information on visiting USCIS facilities can be found at uscis.gov/visitorpolicy.

-All about USCIS during a pandemic - on page uscis.gov/coronavirus.
+All about the work of USCIS during a pandemic - on the page uscis.gov/coronavirus.

 stdClass Object ([term_id] => 12 [name] => In the US [taxonomy] => category [slug] => novosti-ssha)In the U.S.

 stdClass Object ([term_id] => 10123 [name] => US immigration [taxonomy] => post_tag [slug] => immigraciya-v-ssha)immigration to the USA

 stdClass Object ([term_id] => 18106 [name] => USCIS [taxonomy] => post_tag [slug] => uscis)USCIS

 stdClass Object ([term_id] => 27367 [name] => US immigration [taxonomy] => category [slug] => immigraciya-v-ssha)Immigration in the USA